mars0i/linkage/README.md

 # re_linkage

-Experiments with NVD3, d3.js, Reagent (react.js), and figwheel.
+Experiments with linkage disequilibrium using Clojurescript, NVD3, d3.js, Reagent (react.js), and figwheel.

+Includes Clojurescript implementation of model of two-locus selection in John Gillespie's _Population Genetics: A Concise Guide_, 2nd ed., Johns Hopkins University Press 2004, section 4.2, as described in Problem 4.3. cf. Gillespie's Python solution at the end of the chapter.

 ## Overview